 The learner will:

-- reflect on the meaning of the game for empowering students to take action for the common good in the real world.
+- reflect on the meaning of the game for empowering youth to take action for the common good in the real world.

 a printed copy of the Instructional Procedures for describing the game rules

-Teacher Note: This game tests students' leadership potential--do they recognize that as eighth graders they have the ability to tap other students?
+Note: This game shows them they all have leadership potential.
+As eighth graders, they have the ability to tap others and remove their barriers.
 Don't give away the point of the game by calling it a leadership exercise.